How an HOA preventive maintenance plan can keep your community cool, calm, and collected

 Unfortunately, these crisis situations occur all too frequently because many associations neglect to develop an integrated maintenance plan.
 Instead, they favor a reactive approach to maintenance – waiting until something breaks or fails before repairing or replacing it.
-“It’s not unusual to see more than half of an association’s maintenance handled reactively,” says Bob Meyer, director of engineering services at FirstService Residential.
-“However, a reactive approach should only be reserved for lower-cost components.”
+It’s not unusual to see more than half of an association’s maintenance handled reactively.
+However, a reactive approach should only be reserved for lower-cost components.

-Meyer says that lack of money or unrealistic maintenance planning/budgeting is a common reason for HOAs to defer maintenance until major work is needed.
-“Ironically, reactive maintenance is actually about three to nine times more expensive in the long run than a proactive approach,” he explains.
-“So it’s really much more cost-effective to be proactive even if that means investing a bit of time and money up front.
-Ultimately, it will relieve a lot of headaches for your board and save money for your association.”
+A lack of money or unrealistic maintenance planning and budgeting are common reasons for condos and HOAs to defer maintenance until major work is needed.
+Ironically, reactive maintenance is actually about three to nine times more expensive in the long run than a proactive approach.
+It can be much more cost-effective to be proactive even if that means investing a bit of time and money up front.
+Ultimately, it will relieve a lot of headaches for your board and save money for your association.

 Having an integrated plan is the key to proactively addressing your property’s maintenance needs.
 Here we describe what you need to do to have an effective plan so your board will have more control over your property’s maintenance activities.

 1. Collect all your maintenance-related information

 For most associations, maintenance information is scattered among a variety of documents.
 The first step is to locate and consolidate these important details, including: